 What Is Common Stock?

-Common stock is a financial security that represents an equity stake in a firm.
+Common stocks are a financial security that represent an equity stake in a firm.
 Common stockholders do not manage companies directly.
 Instead, they hire a board of directors to act on their behalf.

 Generally, common stockholders receive good rates of return in the long term.
 That said, these shares are more vulnerable to market volatility.